This diet could reverse type 2 diabetes

 Professor Grant Brinkworth, a CSIRO research scientist and contributing author to the study, says the findings showed that those who better adhered to the low-carb dietary approach experienced the greatest health improvements.

-“We know that lifestyle factors such as what we eat play a major part in determining our risk to type 2 diabetes.
+“We know that lifestyle factors such as what we eat play a major part in determining our risk.
 The good news is, these choices are within our control to change.”

-Diabetes has become one of the greatest global health challenges of the 21st century.
-Worldwide, it’s estimated that one in 11 adults have diabetes and that it’s responsible for 11 percent of deaths annually.
+Diabetes is now one of the greatest global health challenges of the 21st Century.
+Worldwide, it’s estimated that one in 11 adults have diabetes.
+It’s also responsible for 11 percent of deaths annually.
 In Australia, around one million people have type 2 diabetes.
-According to Diabetes Australia, a further 500,000 have undiagnosed type 2 diabetes, and 280 Australians are developing diabetes every day.
+According to Diabetes Australia, a further 500,000 have undiagnosed type 2 diabetes.
+In fact, 280 Australians are developing diabetes every day.
 That’s one person every five minutes.

 The results of this study show that low-carbohydrate diets could potentially be considered an effective alternative type 2 diabetes management option, combined with monitoring and adjusting diabetes medication as needed.
 However, Professor Brinkworth says that the findings also underlined the need to provide patients with diet support tools.